Hack The Box - Topology

 However, knowing that there was a dev subdomain, I could use that to try and find a .htpasswd file which is the conventional place to find password hashes for authentication on an Apache server.

-A typical Linux file structure for web subdomains could look something like this:
+A typical Linux file structure for web subdomains looks something like this:

 /var/www/